vverlapping caas Cosis hero illustration

 $14-$99/user/month

 Built for sales teams who live in their pipeline.
-Pipedrive is cleaner than HubSpot for pure sales management—faster to set up, better UI/UX, lower learning curve.
+Pipedrive is cleaner than HubSpot for pure sales management—faster to set up, better UX, lower learning curve.
 The overlap trap: founders buy Pipedrive + HubSpot because they want HubSpot's email features.
 That's a $4,000/year redundancy mistake.

 CSD Verdict